CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/batch-traceability/overview.md

 ### Prerequisites

 Ensure that CompuTec ProcessForce and the CompuTec License Server are properly installed and configured.
-For guidance, refer to the [overview](https://learn.computec.one/docs/processforce/administrator-guide/licensing/license-server/overview).
+For guidance, refer to [this guide](/docs/processforce/administrator-guide/licensing/license-server/computec-license-server-installation).

 ### CompuTec AppEngine and Plug-in Installation and Configuration

-- For CompuTec AppEngine installation please follow this link: [Installation](../../administrators-guide/installation.md)
+- For CompuTec AppEngine installation please follow this link: [Installation](/docs/appengine/administrators-guide/configuration-and-administration/installation)
-- For Plug-in installation please follow this link: [Configuration and Administration](../../administrators-guide/configuration-and-administration/overview.md).
+- For Plug-in installation please follow this link: [Configuration and Administration](/docs/appengine/plugins-user-guide/install-plugin).

 ### CompuTec ProcessForce